mitchellfaulk/set-card-game-review/README.md

 The game is played with a deck of 81 (= 3^4) cards, which vary in four features across three possibilities for each feature.
-To simplify matters, we model the cards as points in a vector space of dimension 4 in characteristic 3.
+To simplify matters, we model the cards as points in a space of dimension 4 over a field of characteristic 3.
 More precisely, each card is a list of four elements, where each element is an integer among {0,1,2}.

 The game proceeds by identifying and collecting SETs, which are collections of three